10 Invoice Examples: What To Include + Best Practices

 8. Graphic

 Not a fan of minimalism?
-This invoice design by Evgeni Yordanov will give your invoice a whole lot of character.
+This invoice design by Evgeni Yordanov will give your invoice plenty of character.
 The geometric and colorful graphics along the side will give your brand a voice of fun, excitement, and confidence.

 9. Playful and Practical